Our guest on today’s episode is Kayleigh Barber, media editor for Digiday. Kayleigh covers revenue…

 Have you ever drafted the perfect pitch for the ideal top-tier journalist and never received a response or began the dialogue only for the conversation to drop off and not land?
 We have all been there.
 Pitching efforts to top-tier publications can often feel like they come to no avail.
 It makes you wonder what more you could be doing to make these pitches stick.
 Luckily we are here to help.
-We brought this problem to a few of our favorite PR pros to answer how they get that coveted top-tier coverage.
+We brought this problem to a few of our favorite PR pros to answer how they were able to land coverage in top-tier publications.

 According to some of the PR industry’s tech publicists, landing top-tier coverage is all about relationships, clarity, and an interesting angle to set your brand apart.
 Check out some tips from successful PR pros below: